Remembrance poppy: In the United Kingdom

-A 2010 Remembrance Day ceremony in London was disrupted by members of the Muslims Against Crusades group, who were protesting against the British military presence in Afghanistan and Iraq.
+A 2010 Remembrance Day ceremony in London was disrupted by members of the extremist Muslims Against Crusades group, who were protesting against the British military presence in Afghanistan and Iraq.
 They burnt large poppies and chanted "British soldiers burn in hell" during the two-minute silence.
 Two of the men were arrested and charged for threatening behavior.
 One was convicted and fined £50.
 The same group planned to hold another protest in 2011, but was banned by the Home Secretary the day before the planned protest.
 In 2014, a campaign was begun to encourage Muslim women to wear poppy hijabs.
-Some criticised it as a "shrouded loyalty test" which implied that Muslims needed to prove their loyalty to Britain.
-Controversially, some far-right groups have used the poppy as a symbol of militant British nationalism, while some British Muslims have begun to reject it, seeing the poppy as a "symbol of Western imperialism".
+Some criticised it as a "shrouded loyalty test" implying that Muslims needed to prove their loyalty to Britain.
+Some far-right groups have used the poppy as a symbol of militant British nationalism, while some British Muslims have begun to reject it, seeing the poppy as a "symbol of Western imperialism".

 In November 2011, people were arrested in Northern Ireland after a picture of two youths burning a poppy was posted on Facebook.
 The picture was reported to police by a member of the RBL.
 The following year, a young Canterbury man was arrested for allegedly posting a picture of a burning poppy on Facebook, on suspicion of an offence under the Malicious Communications Act.

-In 2012, there was controversy when The Northern Whig public house in Belfast refused entry to a man wearing a remembrance poppy.
+In 2012, the Northern Whig public house in Belfast refused entry to a man wearing a remembrance poppy.
 Although the owners apologised, the customer took the matter to court, supported by the Equality Commission for Northern Ireland (ECNI).
-The case was significant for the decision supporting the view of the ECNI that "The poppy, although not directly linked to a specific religious belief or political opinion, would historically have been associated to a greater extent with the Protestant or unionist community in Northern Ireland".
+The case was significant for the decision supporting the view of the ECNI that "the poppy, although not directly linked to a specific religious belief or political opinion, would historically have been associated to a greater extent with the Protestant or unionist community in Northern Ireland".

 In 2018, The Independent reported that both the Royal British Legion and Lady Haig's Poppy Factory had, since 2015, held contracts with One3One Solutions, the commercial arm of the Ministry of Justice, for prisoners at HM Prison Ford to manufacture the plastic central button and green stem of the poppies, for which they earned on average £10 a week.
 The RBL also confirmed that it had a contract with HM Prison Whitemoor for the refurbishment by inmates of its collecting tins, buckets, trays and boxes.
-The revelation of the involvement of inmate labour in the production of British and Scottish Remembrance Poppies sparked controversy, with the executive director of the charity War on Want describing it as the "exploitation of cheap labour", and Faith Spear, former member of the Independent Monitoring Board at Hollesey Bay prison, describing the repetitive and unskilled manual labour typically involved in prison labour as "mind numbing" and "akin to mental torture".
+The executive director of the charity War on Want described the use of inmate labour in the production poppies as the "exploitation of cheap labour", and Faith Spear, former member of the Independent Monitoring Board at Hollesey Bay prison, describing the repetitive and unskilled manual labour typically involved in prison labour as "mind numbing" and "akin to mental torture".